cosmos/sdk-tutorials/academy/xl-cosmjs/create-custom.md

 Take inspiration from `cosmjs-types` [`codegen.sh`](https://github.com/confio/cosmjs-types/tree/main/scripts):

-1. Create a script file named `ts-proto.sh` with the command above.
+1. Create a script file named `ts-proto.sh` with the previous command.
-2. Add an [npm run target](https://github.com/confio/cosmjs-types/blob/c64759a/package.json#L31) with it to keep a trace of how this was done and easily reproduce in the future when you update a Protobuf file.
+2. Add an [npm run target](https://github.com/confio/cosmjs-types/blob/c64759a/package.json#L31) with it, to keep track of how this was done and easily reproduce it in the future when you update a Protobuf file.

 ## Add convenience with types

-ComsJs provides an interface to which all the created types conform, [`TsProtoGeneratedType`](https://github.com/cosmos/cosmjs/blob/v0.28.3/packages/proto-signing/src/registry.ts#L12-L18), itself a sub-type of [`GeneratedType`](https://github.com/cosmos/cosmjs/blob/v0.28.3/packages/proto-signing/src/registry.ts#L32).
+ComsJs provides an interface to which all the created types conform, [`TsProtoGeneratedType`](https://github.com/cosmos/cosmjs/blob/v0.28.3/packages/proto-signing/src/registry.ts#L12-L18), which is itself a sub-type of [`GeneratedType`](https://github.com/cosmos/cosmjs/blob/v0.28.3/packages/proto-signing/src/registry.ts#L32).
 In the same file, note the definition:

 ```typescript [https://github.com/cosmos/cosmjs/blob/v0.28.3/packages/proto-signing/src/registry.ts#L54-L57]
 export interface EncodeObject {